microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/Readme.md

 ### Task 2: Setup Azure Form Recognizer

-In this task you will set up the Azure Form Recognizer service, which extracts text from files and helps you turn your documents into data.
+Task 2 requires you to set up an Azure Form Recognizer resource to extract text data from unstructured documents.

 ### Task 3: Setup Azure Key Vault and save Form Recognizer Keys

 In task 3, you will set up an Azure Key Vault, a secure location to store and manage your application secrets such as your Form Recognizer Keys.
 Once you have set up the Key Vault, you will save your Form Recognizer Keys in it, which will allow your Azure Function to securely access the keys.

-### Task 4: Setup Elastic Cloud
+### Task 4: Setup Chroma DB

-Elasticsearch acts as the data base for storing our text data for this MicroHack.
-In this task, you will set up the Elastic Cloud service that makes deploying your own Elasticsearch cluster easier than ever.
+In task 4, you will set up Chroma DB, an open-source database that is designed to store embedding vectors.
+Chroma is particularly useful for a document storage for our specific use case since it returns the most closely related documents to the query by evaluating the similarity between query and document embeddings using cosine similarity.
+You will deploy Chroma inside an Azure Virtual Machine and allow specific ports of the VM to be accessible from the internet to connect your Azure Function and Frontend with the Chroma DB.

 ### Task 5: Create the Azure Function

-Azure Functions are serverless computing solutions that enable you to run your code on demand.
-In this task, you will create an Azure Function that will be automatically triggered when a new file is uploaded into the blob storage created in Task 1.
+In task 5, you will create an Azure Function that executes custom code every time a new document is added to the blob storage you created in Task 1.
+This is achieved using VSCode and the Azure Tools extension.

 ### Task 6: Test the Azure Function Locally